huggingface/alignment-handbook/README.md

 ## Getting started

-To run the code in this project, first create a Python virtual environment using e.g. Conda:
+To run the code in this project, first, create a Python virtual environment using e.g. Conda:

 ```shell
 conda create -n handbook python=3.10 && conda activate handbook